nebuly-ai/optimate/apps/accelerate/speedster/README.md

 <summary> ⚡ ONNX </summary>

-In this section, we will learn about the 4 main steps needed to optimize TensorFlow/Keras models:
+In this section, we will learn about the 4 main steps needed to optimize ONNX models:

 1) Input your model and data
 2) Run the optimization